 Couple and Family Therapy faculty and students are actively involved in research both inside the University and in community-based programs.

-Dr. Adrian Blow, CFT Program Director and Associate Professor, conducts research on issues related to families and trauma.
+Dr. Adrian Blow, HDFS Chairperson and Professor, conducts research on issues related to families and trauma.
 His most recent work is focused on military families, change processes in family therapy, and couple resiliency processes.